-“Do I have to take a fourth year of math or can I start a second foreign language instead, which is what I really want to do?”
+“Do I have to take a fourth year of social studies or can I start a second foreign language instead, which is what I really want to do?”

 “I’d like to write for our community newspaper next year, but that means I won’t have time for an AP Chemistry class.
 Will that hurt my chances of getting in?”

 Many high school sophomores and juniors (and their parents) want to know what courses to take to improve their chances for admission to Yale and other highly competitive colleges.
 With the caveat that every situation is different, here is some advice to help guide you as you make these decisions.